-Based on the discussions thus far, music programming languages developed after the 2000s can be categorized into two distinct directions: those that narrow the scope of the language's role by introducing alternative abstractions at a higher-level, distinct from the UGen paradigm, and those that expand the general-purpose capabilities of the language, reducing black-boxing.
+Based on the discussions thus far, music programming languages developed after the 2000s can be categorized into two distinct directions: those that narrow the scope of the language's role by attempting alternative abstractions at a higher level, distinct from the Unit Generator paradigm, and those that expand the general-purpose capabilities of the language, reducing black-boxing.

-Languages that pursued alternative higher-level abstractions have evolved alongside the culture of live coding, where performances are conducted by rewriting code in real time.
+Languages that pursued alternative abstractions at higher levels have evolved alongside the culture of live coding, where performances are conducted by rewriting code in real time.
 The activities of the live coding community, including groups such as TOPLAP since the 2000s, were not only about turning coding itself into a performance but also served as a resistance against laptop performances that relied on black-boxed music software.
-This is evident in the community's manifesto, which states, "Obscurantism is dangerous" [39].
+This is evident in the community's manifesto, which states, "Obscurantism is dangerous" [37].

-Languages implemented as clients for SuperCollider, such as IXI (on Ruby) [40], Sonic Pi (on Ruby), Overtone (on Clojure) [41], TidalCycles (on Haskell) [42], and FoxDot (on Python) [43], leverage the expressive power of more general-purpose programming languages.
+Languages implemented as clients for SuperCollider, such as IXI (on Ruby) [38], Sonic Pi (on Ruby), Overtone (on Clojure) [39], TidalCycles (on Haskell) [40], and FoxDot (on Python) [41], leverage the expressive power of more general-purpose programming languages.
 While embracing the UGen paradigm, they enable high-level abstractions for previously difficult-to-express elements like note values and rhythm.
 For example, the abstraction of patterns in TidalCycles is not limited to music but can also be applied to visual patterns and other outputs, meaning it is not inherently tied to PCM-based waveform output as the final result.

-On the other hand, due to their high-level design, these languages often rely on ad-hoc implementations for tasks like sound manipulation and low-level signal processing, such as effects.
-McCartney, the developer of SuperCollider, stated that if general-purpose programming languages were sufficiently expressive, there would be no need to create specialized languages [1].
+On the other hand, due to their high-level design, these languages often rely on ad hoc implementations for tasks like sound manipulation and low-level signal processing, such as effects.

+McCartney, the developer of SuperCollider, once stated that if general-purpose programming languages were sufficiently expressive, there would be no need to create specialized languages [1].
 This prediction appears reasonable when considering examples like MUSIGOL.
-However, in practice, scripting languages that excel in dynamic program modification face challenges in modern pre-emptive OS environments.
-For instance, dynamic memory management techniques such as garbage collection can hinder deterministic execution timing required for real-time processing [44].
+However, in practice, scripting languages that excel in dynamic program modification face challenges in modern preemptive OS environments.
+For instance, dynamic memory management techniques such as garbage collection can hinder the ability to guarantee deterministic execution timing required for real-time processing [?].

-Historically, programming languages like FORTRAN or C served as a portable way for implementing programs across different architectures.
-However, with the proliferation of higher-level languages, programming in C or C++ has become relatively more difficult, akin to assembly language in earlier times.
-Furthermore, considering the challenges of portability not only across different CPUs but also diverse host environments such as OSs and the Web, these languages are no longer as portable as they once were.
-Consequently, internal DSL for music including signal processing have become exceedingly rare, with only a few examples such as LuaAV [45].
+Historically, programming in languages like FORTRAN or C served as a universal method for implementing audio processing on computers, independent of architecture.
+However, with the proliferation of general-purpose programming languages, programming in C or C++ has become relatively more difficult, akin to programming in assembly language in earlier times.
+Furthermore, considering the challenges of portability across not only different CPUs but also diverse host environments such as operating systems and the Web, these languages are no longer as portable as they once were.
+Consequently, systems targeting signal processing implemented as internal DSLs have become exceedingly rare, with only a few examples like LuaAV [42].

-Instead, an approach has emerged to create general-purpose languages specifically designed for use in music from the ground up.
-One prominent example is Extempore, a live programming environment developed by Sorensen [46].
+Instead, an approach has emerged to create general-purpose

+languages specifically designed for use in music from the ground up.
+One prominent example is Extempore, a live programming environment developed by Sorensen [?].
 Extempore consists of Scheme, a LISP-based language, and xtlang, a meta-implementation on top of Scheme.
-While xtlang requires users to write hardware-oriented type signatures similar to those in C, it leverages the LLVM compiler infrastructure [47] to just-in-time (JIT) compile signal processing code, including sound manipulation, into machine code for high-speed execution.
+While xtlang requires users to write hardware-oriented type signatures similar to those in C, it leverages the LLVM compiler infrastructure [43] to just-in-time (JIT) compile signal processing code, including sound manipulation, into machine code for high-speed execution.